Domiii/NoGap/README.md

 ## `Host`
 `Host` has two places for defining functionality: Shared and instance.
 This distinction is necessary because a `Host` can be tied to multiple `Client`s.
 Note though that each `Client` can only be tied to a single `Host` (as of now).

- 1. The **shared object** of a component exists only once for the entire application.
-It is what is returned if you `require` the component file in Node.
-You can access all of shared component objects through the `Shared` set which is the second argument of every `Host`'s *component definition*.
+ 1. The **Shared object** of a component is a singleton; it exists only once for the entire application.
+You can access all `Shared` component objects through the `Shared` set which is the second argument of every `Host`'s *component definition*.

 2. The **instance object** of a component exists once for every client.
 Every client that connects to the server, gets its own set of instances of every active component.
 On the `Host` side, the *instance object* of a component is defined as the merged result of all members of `Private` and `Public` which we call *instance members*.
-These instance members are accessible through `this.Instance` from **instance code**, that is code inside of `Private` and `Public` properties.
-If you want to hook into client connection and component bootstrapping events, simply defined `onNewClient` or `onClientBootstrap` functions inside `Host.Private`.
-You can access the respective *shared members* through `this.Shared` from *instance code*.
+These instance members are accessible through `this.Instance` from **instance code**, that is, code inside of `Private` and `Public` properties.
+If you want to hook into client connection and component bootstrapping events, simply define `onNewClient` or `onClientBootstrap` functions inside `Host.Private`.
+You can access the owning component's *Shared singleton* through `this.Shared` from within `Private` or `Public` functions.
 Inside a `Host` instance object, you can directly call `Public` instance members on the client through `this.client.someClientPublicMethod(some, data)`.
-Being able to directly call a function on a different computer or in a different program is called [RPC (Remote Procedure Calls)](http://en.wikipedia.org/wiki/Remote_procedure_call).
-Similarly, `Client` instances can directly call `this.host.someHostPublicMethod`.
-Note that when you call `Host.Public` methods, an argument gets injected before all other arguments, called the `sender`.
-The `sender` argument gives context sensitive information on where the call originated from and can be used for simple request &lt;-> **reply** pairs, and for debugging purposes.
+Being able to directly call a function on a different computer or in a different program is called [RPC (Remote Procedure Call)](http://en.wikipedia.org/wiki/Remote_procedure_call).
+Similarly, `Client` instances can directly call `this.host.someHostPublicMethod` which returns a [Promise](https://github.com/petkaantonov/bluebird#what-are-promises-and-why-should-i-use-them) which will be fulfilled once the `Host` has run the function and notified the client.

 ## `Client`
-The set of all `Client` endpoint definition is automatically sent to the client and installed, as soon a client connects.
+The set of all `Client` endpoint definitions is automatically sent to the client and installed, as soon as a client connects.
 On the client side, `this.Shared` and `this.Instance` refer to the same object, and `Private` and `Public` are both merged into the `Client` *component definition* itself.
-If you want to load components dynamically (or lazily; `lazyLoad` is set to 1), during certain events, you need to set the `lazyLoad` config parameter to `true` or `1`.
+If you want to load components dynamically (i.e. lazily), you need to set the `lazyLoad` config parameter to `true` or `1`.

 ## `Base`
 Everything from the `Base` definition is merged into both, `Host` and `Client`. `Public` and `Private` are also merged correspondingly.
 Since `Host` and `Client` operate slightly different, certain naming decisions had to be made seemingly in favor of one over the other.
 E.g. the `Shared` concept does not exist on client side (because a `Client` only contains a single instance of all components), so there, it simply is the same as `Instance`.
 Inside `Base` members, you can call `this.someMethod` even if `someMethod` is not declared in `Base`, but instead is declared in `Host` as well as `Client`.
-At the same time, you can call `this.someBaseMethod` from each endpoint definition.
+At the same time, you can call `this.someBaseMethod` from `Client` or `Host`.
 That enables you to easily have shared code call endpoint-specific code and vice versa, thereby supporting polymorphism and encapsulation.

 ## Component Skeleton
 <a name="component_skeleton"></a>
-This skeleton code summarizes (most of) available component structure:
+This skeleton code summarizes (most of) the available component structure:

 ```js